Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Bryan Reynolds take the field against Paul Goldschmidt and the St. Louis Cardinals on Friday at Busch Stadium.
+Bryan Reynolds and the Pittsburgh Pirates will look to knock off Nolan Gorman and the St. Louis Cardinals on Saturday at 2:15 PM ET at Busch Stadium.

-The Cardinals are -155 moneyline favorites in this matchup against the Pirates (+125).
-The total is 9 runs for this game.
+Bookmakers list the Cardinals as -200 moneyline favorites, while giving the underdog Pirates +165 moneyline odds.
+An 8.5-run total has been set for the matchup.

 Rep your team with officially licensed Cardinalsgear!
 Head to Fanatics to find jerseys, shirts, and much more.